Galilee Basin coal mining projects may damage the environment.

 Environmentalist believe that burning coal will damage the Great Barrier Reef, and woodlands.

 There is a new railway line used to transport coal.
+I am amazed at how they build the tracks.

 A majority of Australians are against more mining.
 You can organize and pledge to stop climate change.